Find answers to many of the frequently asked questions about Dancing Wings Butterfly Garden at The Strong:

 How do I raise my own butterflies?

-There are a variety of butterfly rearing kits; several are available in the museum shops.
+There are a variety of butterfly rearing kits available for purchase at local stores and online.
 You can also learn how to create an outdoor butterfly garden by visiting the Create Your Own Butterfly Garden page.

 Do you rent the garden out for group events?